henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Like most hobby projects, this script is not perfect.
 All contributions are welcome.

 Issues that I haven't solved yet:
-- Automatically accept cookies when the browser opens.
+- Automate accepting cookie popup when the browser opens.
-- Compute the maximum 'acceptable load more times' quicker.
+- Figure out a better way to compute the maximum 'acceptable load more times'.